Logeshcodes/React-Workouts/src/Hooks/README.md

 useNavigate() => React router v6 and above   ,  navigate different routes

-forwardRef() => parent component has access the Dom element of a child components
+forwardRef() => allows you to pass a ref from a parent component to a child component